OpenScienceCourse-JyU-2015/courseMaterial/day-01-am_the-unix-shell/introduction-unix-shell.md

     ``` {.example}
     total 4
-    drwx------ 2 jyybio20 jyybio 4096 Apr 15 12:15 appl_taito
+    drwxr-xr-x.
+3 jyybioxx users 23 Nov  9 16:22 practicals
+    -rw-r--r--.
+1 jyybioxx users 25 Nov  9 16:22 README
     ```

--   Now you can see the date of last modification of the folders and some other information.
+-   Now you can see the date of last modification of the files and some other information.

 4. A word about rights
 ----------------------